-- have a strong interest in bird migration and/or raptors;
+strong interest in bird migration and/or raptors,

-- you speak at least good basic English;
+at least good basic English,

-- you can focus on counting migrants in a standardized manner and are personally motivated to follow protocol;
+you can focus on counting migrants in a standardized manner and are personally motivated to follow protocol,

-As in previous years, BRC will provide the following arrangements for counters:
+BRC will provide the following arrangements for counters:

-- transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2)
+transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2).

-A contribution of 30 GEL (about 12€) per person per day will be asked to help us cover the expenses for block counters.
-For long term volunteers, we have more attractive fees.
+A contribution of 38 GEL (about 15€) per person per day will be asked to help us cover the expenses for counters.
+For long term volunteers, we are currently in process of fund raising to have more attractive fees.

 You can indicate the preferred duration and timing of your volunteering in the application form.

-Who is our team of coordinators in 2015 ?
+Who is our team of coordinators in 2016?